zwdzwd/transvar/README.md

 current stable version: [version 1.20](https://bitbucket.org/wanding/transvar/get/v1.20.zip)

 #### reference genome assembly
-For most annotation database (the only exception may be the UCSC table which is used as example in the Quick Start), TransVar requires a samtools faidx indexed reference genome in fasta format, which is available at, e.g., [UCSC ftp](http://hgdownload.soe.ucsc.edu/goldenPath/hg19/).
+For most annotation tasks, TransVar requires a samtools faidx indexed reference genome in fasta format, which is available at, e.g., [UCSC ftp](http://hgdownload.soe.ucsc.edu/goldenPath/hg19/).
-Once downloaded and indexed, one could use the reference in TransVar through the "--reference" option followed by the fasta filename.
+Once downloaded and indexed, the reference can be used through the "--reference" option followed by the fasta filename.

 To set the default location of reference to ./hg19.fa,
 ```